 We began our stevia initiative in fiscal 2010.
-We moved from a pilot program to commercial production in fiscal 2011, planting the first commercial crop in the spring and summer of 2011, but we did not earn any revenue from stevia through the first fiscal quarter of 2012.
-We expect to have our first stevia revenues in fiscal 2012, primarily in fulfillment under a commercial supply agreement with a major stevia processor.
+We moved from a pilot program to commercial production in fiscal 2011, planting the first commercial crop in the spring and summer of 2011.
+We earned our first stevia revenue of \$25,382 during the second fiscal quarter of 2012 under a commercial supply agreement with a major stevia processor.